Bralyne/DAOD_Compression_Analysis/README.md

     - The Fluctuation Mode (fluctuation): This mode ensures the data you collected is statistically stable and free from server noise.
 It reads the results from the Collection Node and performs validation by calculating the Mean and Standard Deviation percentage.
 If the results fluctuate by more than 5%, the data is flagged as unstable.
 It saves a summary in workspaces/fluctuation.csv and appends the validated data to the master file: workspaces/All_Compression_Algo_metrics.csv.

-    - The Plotting Mode (plot): This turns numbers into insights. it visualizes the performance comparison between formats (RNTuple vs. TTree) and generates a side-by-side PDF report in the workspaces/plotting/ folder, showing performance trends.
+    - The Plotting Mode (plot): This turns numbers into insights. it visualizes the performance comparison between formats (RNTuple vs. TTree), loss/gain, impact of file size and generates a PDF report in the workspaces/plotting/ folder, showing performance trends.